 Since the rise of the M4 carbine, free float handguards have started to dominate the market.
 They promise slightly better accuracy and more flexibility with sighting options.
 Yet they are harder to install and usually require low-profile gas blocks rather than the AR-15s iconic front sight base.

-There are two main types of AR-15 handguard, free float and drop-in.
+There are two main types of best AR-15 handguards, free float and drop-in.
 Within these two categories, there is a range of design and mounting options.

 Quad-rail handguards, with Picatinny rails on four sides, used to be popular before the rise of modern mounting systems.
 Picatinny rails are still common along the top, either full-length or at strategic locations.
 Some handguards are entirely cylindrical, without any mounting points at all.

 Which is the Best AR-15 Handguards?
 The question of whether to go with a free float or drop-in handguard depends on your personal priorities.
 For example, a drop-in handguard will generally be lighter than all but the most expensive, technologically advanced free float handguards.
 Drop-in handguards are usually cheaper than even the bottom-of-the-range free float models.